dampdigits/stockplay/README.md

-# stockplay
+# Stockplay
-Stockplay is a web application for risk-free stock trading practice.
-This repository contains the code for a feature-rich simulation platform using real-time market prices, offering an immersive and educational experience for users refining their trading skills.
+Stockplay is a web application designed to provide users with a realistic environment to practice stock trading without the risk of real financial transactions.
+This repository houses the codebase for a feature-rich stock trading simulation platform that leverages real-time market prices to create an immersive and educational experience for users interested in honing their trading skills.